 The RA AOD spatial distribution showed quite good agreement with the NRL-UND MODIS AOD distribution (Figs. 6a and b).
-The distribution of the 5-year averaged difference (RA AOD minus FR AOD) (Fig. 6c) shows that, in general, assimilation increased AODs over the central Pacific Ocean, implying that in FR, MASINGAR mk-2 underestimated sea-salt aerosols.
-Large negative and positive differences over Canada, Siberia, and Indonesia resulted from improved simulation of carbonaceous aerosols from forest fires.
+The distribution of the 5-year averaged increment (RA AOD minus FR AOD) (Fig. 6c) shows that, in general, assimilation increased AODs over the oceans, implying that in FR, MASINGAR mk-2 underestimated sea-salt aerosols.
+Large negative and positive increments over Canada, Siberia, and Indonesia resulted from improved simulation of carbonaceous aerosols from forest fires.
 Over the Sahel (south of the Sahara Desert) and its downwind regions (e.g., the Atlantic Ocean), mineral dust particles were increased by assimilation.
 In contrast, over other dust-dominant regions (central China, Australia, Persian Gulf, and Argentina), AODs (mainly mineral dust particles) were decreased.
-The negative
+The negative increment around the Mediterranean Sea resulted from decreased Saharan dust in RA.
+Over industrializing areas, such as India and the eastern coast of China, assimilation increased anthropogenic pollutants (i.e., sulfate and carbonaceous aerosols), filling the gap between observed and FR AODs.
+The large positive increments around central Africa and the Gulf of Guinea reflect increased carbonaceous aerosols due to forest fires.